 New drugs have historically been designed and developed for industrialized markets, and introduced into developing countries only several years later, if at all.

 IPM is committed to changing this paradigm by designing microbicides specifically for women in developing countries and making them available in those countries quickly as possible.

-As a product development partnership, IPM does that by partnering with a variety of organizations to facilitate strategic planning from the earliest stages of product design to ensure future access to products.
+As a nonprofit product developer, IPM does that by partnering with a variety of organizations to facilitate strategic planning from the earliest stages of product design to ensure future access to products.